 Learn to Learn

 Children with special needs grow and flourish in group settings, learning from their peers, just as their typical counterparts do.
 For that reason, as an infant grows toward toddler-hood, the child is transitioned into the group format he or she will likely experience in later preschool and elementary school years.
 In Little Leaps, small groups of five to six children meet for one hour twice a week and receive early intervention services in a one-on-one setting with members of their professional team.

 This program is designed for children with sensory, social and communication challenges.
 The small My Friends group has one-to-two ratio of peer model children to children with challenges.
 Some but not all children who participate in the program have a diagnosis of Autism.
 A Bell Center team including an early childhood special education teacher, speech/language pathologist, physical therapist and an occupational therapist work with the children to address their early intervention needs.
-The class meets for 2 hours, four days a week and through adapted typical preschool activities children are challenged to successfully participate in classroom routines, interact with peers and tolerate various sensory experiences.
+The class meets for 2 hours, three days a week and through adapted typical preschool activities children are challenged to successfully participate in classroom routines, interact with peers and tolerate various sensory experiences.
 The team uses a variety of developmentally appropriate practices to target the children’s therapy goals and also collaborates with other professionals in the community that are helping families address their child’s challenges.
-Parents have the opportunity to observe their child’s class and the team of professionals meets with the family regularly to update and provide support.
+Parents have the opportunity to observe their child’s class and the team of professionals meets with the family 2 hours per week to update and provide support.

 Out and About Playgroup

 Join a team of therapists once a week for an hour and fifteen minutes of guided play that target your child’s therapy goals in a therapeutic playgroup.
 The playgroup will meet at a variety of locations in Birmingham area and offer families the opportunity to meet and get to know other Bell Center families.
 Previously offered during the summer months this program was so successful we are now offering it to toddlers during the school year.
 Parents should plan on attending playgroup with their child.

 Sensory and Skill Group